-Other (v)
+(v) Other

-The Company sold machinery and controlled items to both NISHOKU VIETNAM and KUNSHAN NISHOKU PLASTIC prior to FY2021, wherein the unrealized gains from disposal, recognized as deductions of the investments accounted for using equity method, had been recorded as realized gains in the following years, each having the amount of \$309 thousand.
+The Company sold machinery and controlled items to both NISHOKU VIETNAM and KUNSHAN NISHOKU PLASTIC, wherein the unrealized gains from disposal, recognized as deductions of the investments accounted for using equity method, had been recorded as realized gains in the following years.
+The realized gain recognized in 2023 and 2022 were \$316 thousand and \$309 thousand, respectively.

 In 2022, the Company purchased machinery from NISHOKU (SHENZHEN) at the amount of \$605 thousand, recognized as accounts payable, as of December 31, 2022.
+There were no transactions in 2023.

-- Transaction of key management personnel (c) - Key management personnel compensation (i)
+(c) Transaction of key management personnel

+(i) Key management personnel compensation